alexreardon/raf-stub/README.md

 ### `stub.add(callback)`

+It schedules the callback to be called in the next frame.
+It returns an `id` that can be used to cancel the frame in the future.
+Same api as `requestAnimationFrame`.

+Callbacks will *not* automatically get called after a period of time.
+You need to explicitly release it using `stub.step()` or `stub.flush()`

 **type signature**

 ```js
 function add (cb: Function): number
 ```

-Same api as `requestAnimationFrame`.
-It schedules the callback to be called in the next frame.
-It returns an `id` that can be used to cancel the frame in the future.
-Callbacks will *not* automatically get called after a period of time.
-You need to explicitly release it using `step()` or `flush()`

 ```js
 const stub = createStub();